 What does this mean?
 The stock is overbought and is trading near the top of its high-low range.
-Thus primed for a reversal in the down direction
+Thus, it primed for a reversal in the down direction.

-How to capitalize on this?
+How do we capitalize on this?
 This could be a great time for a short entry.
-Alternatively, if you’re long in the stock, it’s time to exit your position
+Alternatively, it’s time to exit your position if you’re long in the stock.

 RSI< 30% = Oversold

 What does this mean?
 The stock is oversold and is trading near the bottom of its high-low range.
-Thus primed for a reversal in the up direction.
+Thus, it is primed for a reversal in the upward direction.

-The study of momentum checks, whether price and the indicator are going in the same direction.
+The study of momentum checks whether the price and the indicator are going in the same direction.
 Do they agree or disagree?

-In it’s most simple definition, divergence is when there is disagreement between a technical indicator such as RSI and price.
-Price is not going the direction it “should” according to the indicators.
+In its simplest definition, divergence is a disagreement between a technical indicator such as RSI and price.
+Price is not going in the direction it “should,” according to the indicators.

-Here’s an example below of a case where the price is rising – quite steeply for that matter, but the RSI is not.
+Here’s an example below of a case where the price is rising – quite steeply, for that matter, but the RSI is not.
 In this example, the RSI is only around 60%.
-The stock pulls back and starts to trade sideways and reach new support of approximately $37.
+The stock pulls back, starts to trade sideways, and reaches new support of approximately $37.

-3. What Does It Mean When You Spot a Divergence
+What Does It Mean When You Spot a Divergence?

 I’m happy you spotted it because it will help you immensely.
 We make the most profits when we spot divergences and act accordingly.

-If you find yourself about to place a trade to the long side when the price is trending up but, the RSI or MACD (another oscillator) disagree, it’s a hard no. Do not enter the trade.
+If you are about to trade to the long side when the price is trending up, but the RSI or MACD (another oscillator) disagrees, it’s a hard no. Do not enter the trade.

 However, if you prefer to short like me, spotting divergence in a case like this is money in the bank.
 The golden goose has arrived.

 Similarly, if you’re in a trade, exit now, take your money and run.
-Simply because a divergence means a high probability, something is going to happen.
-Perhaps its a trend or price reversal.
+Because a divergence means a high probability that something will happen, perhaps it’s a trend or price reversal.

 What Is RSI Buy Signal?

 A bullish divergence is the opposite of bearish indicators.
-They occur when prices reach a new low, but the oscillator reaches a higher bottom or low than it previously reached.
-Often, these bullish divergences are the best signals of an impending sharp rally.
+They occur when prices reach a new low, but the oscillator reaches a higher bottom or lower than previously.
+These bullish divergences are often the best signals of an impending sharp rally.

-Not all technical indicators have a standardized extreme range like RSI does.
-But, the excessive ranges on RSI make it a useful indicator for this kind of analysis.
+Not all technical indicators have a standardized extreme range as RSI does.
+However, the excessive ranges on RSI make it a useful indicator for this analysis.

 The example below is a bullish divergence.
-The RSI setting higher lows identify it in the lower extreme range (>30%) while the market is making lower lows.
+The RSI setting higher lows identifies it in the lower extreme range (>30%) while the market is making lower lows.

 Learn how to identify these turning points so you can turn a profit.

-2. What Do I Do If I Spot a Bullish Divergence RSI?
+What If I Spot a Bullish Divergence RSI?

 A bullish divergence is an excellent timing signal for traders to go long in the market or to buy call options.
 In either case, the signal has given you valuable information.